3H31

 analytical chemistry techniques utilizing standard laboratory equipment and materials

-• the procedures for operating a gas chromatograph/mass spectrometer or inductively coupled plasma/mass spectrometer
+the procedures for operating a gas chromatograph/mass spectrometer or inductively coupled plasma/mass spectrometer for the Health assignment

-safety practices and procedures as they apply to chemical analyses in the laboratory
+safety and ethical practices and procedures as they apply to chemical analyses in the laboratory

 statistical methods for data analysis and quality control